Trivaris/Trivnix/README.md

 > IMPORTANT: This is a WIP and changes are made every day!
 > You are welcome to try it out and I will provide assistance to the best of my abilities, however I cannot guarantee that everything will go smoothly!
+> Docs are frequently outdated and mostly written by AI too - they are a good starting point, but a better option is diving into the code itself!

 Flake-based NixOS and Home Manager modules powering my machines.
 This repo provides common modules, overlays, and utilities that work together with:

 - `trivnixLib` – helper library (functions like `resolveDir`, `mkNixOS`, `mkHomeManager`)
 - `trivnixConfigs` – per-host and per-user configuration source of truth
+- `trivnixOverlays` - extra packages and overrides - mostly optional
 - `trivnixPrivate` – private inputs and secrets glue

 This README is an overview.
 Detailed guides live under `docs/`.